Our Services

 Amputation Prevention

 Every year in the United States, surgeons perform about 200,000 non-traumatic amputations.
 Most of these limbs are lost to the complications of peripheral artery disease (PAD), diabetic foot ulcers, ischemia, or other vascular consequences of uncontrolled diabetes.
-Led by vascular surgeons Danon Garrido, MD, and Rishi Roy, MD, the team at Advanced Vascular & Vein Associates in Flowood, Mississippi, take a coordinated care approach to help patients with limb-threatening conditions avoid amputation whenever possible.
+Led by vascular surgeon Danon Garrido, MD, the team at Advanced Vascular & Vein Associates in Flowood, Mississippi, take a coordinated care approach to help patients with limb-threatening conditions avoid amputation whenever possible.
 Call the office or schedule an appointment online today.

 Amputation Prevention Q & A